Close

 Trade

 VAT facilitates efficient tax administration for the government by implementing self-assessment mechanisms for dealers.
-This reduces the resources required for tax assessment processes and allows revenue departments to focus more on tax collection rather than administrative tasks.
-Additionally, Value Added Tax ensures a steady revenue stream for the government, supporting public services and infrastructure development.
+This reduces the resources required for tax assessment processes and allows revenue departments to focus more on tax collection than administrative tasks.
+Additionally, VAT ensures a steady revenue stream for the government, supporting public services and infrastructure development.

 Consumers